MineralsCloud/QuantumESPRESSOBase.jl/docs/src/developers/contributing.md

 !!! tip
     If you're unsure whether you have a real bug, post on the [community forum](https://github.com/MineralsCloud/QuantumESPRESSOBase.jl/discussions)
     first.
-Someone will either help you fix the problem, or let you know the most appropriate place to open a bug report.
+Someone will either help you fix the problem or let you know the most appropriate place to open a bug report.

 ## Contribute code to QuantumESPRESSOBase